 Your digital “footprint” is the trace of yourself that you leave in registrations, social media platforms and other online communities and forms.
 How impactful can one be?
 Well, hiring managers say that what they discover online often leads to a candidate winning a desired position.
-And Forbes reports that “more than a third of all employers utilize these (social media) sites in their hiring process”.
-Information found online conveys a person’s character, while also presenting skill levels.
+In fact, A Careebuilder Survey reports that 70 percent of employers use social media to screen candidates during the hiring process.
+They believe information they find online can convey a person’s character and can demonstrate their skill levels.

 How to Create an Employer-Friendly Digital Footprint